PopoDev/BiLD/README.md

 Arguments
 - `model`: Specifies the model configuration to use.
 Possible values are:
-    - vanilla: Uses the only the large model
+    - vanilla: Uses only the large model.
-    - unaligned: Uses BiLD with a large model and small model
+    - unaligned: Uses BiLD with a large model and small model.
-    - aligned: Uses BilD with a large model and small aligned model
+    - aligned: Uses BilD with a large model and small aligned model.
 - `fallback_threshold`: (Optional) Specifies the fallback threshold for the small model.
 Values can range from [0.1, 0.9].
 - `rollback_threshold`: (Optional) Specifies the rollback threshold for the large model.
 Values can range from [1, 10].
 - `max_eval_samples`: (Optional) Specifies the maximum number of samples to evaluate.